Tuition Benefit Frequently Asked Questions

 1. Who determines whether my tuition is charged at the Indiana-resident rate or non-resident?

-The Registrar’s office on the campus where you will be attending determines your residency status.
+The registrar’s office on the campus where you are registered for classes determines your residency status.
 Learn how IU determines your residency.

 2. Who do I contact to find out why my IU Tuition Benefit did not get applied to my bursar bill?

-If your tuition benefit does not get applied to your bursar bill you should contact IU Human Resources at or call (812) 856-1234.
+If your IU Tuition Benefit subsidy is not applied to your student bursar bill, contact IU Human Resources at or call (812) 856-1234 prior to the respective semester/term deadline listed below.

-If your application has been processed you should then contact the Office of the Bursar on the campus of enrollment to discuss your bill.
+If your application has been processed, contact the Office of the Bursar on the campus of your enrollment to discuss your bill.

 3. Will the IU Tuition Benefit award apply to all the charges on my bursar bill?

-No. The benefit applies only to tuition charges.
+No. The benefit applies only to the per-credit-hour tuition rate charged to a student.
 It does not apply to special fees such as:

-- Mandatory student fees, such as student technology, activity, athletic, or transportation fees
+• Mandatory student fees, such as student technology, activity, athletic, transportation fees, etc.

 Covered individuals are responsible for all tuition costs over the benefit maximum and excluded fees.